sufaer/TSGMP/README.md

 # 📊 Data
 Due to privacy and ethical regulations, the original patient data from the multi-center study cannot be shared publicly.
 However, to facilitate research, we are providing processed, de-identified data.​ This dataset includes pre- and post-treatment cropped ROI images, clinical data, and extracted radiomics features from 1292 patients across five medical centers.
 You can download it from the following link: [Dataset Release (GitHub)](https://github.com/sufaer/TSGMP/releases/tag/dataset).

-**Note:**​ The provided data is in a processed format for model training and validation.
+**Note:** The provided data is in a processed format for model training and validation.
 The Data_sample/directory provides example scripts to illustrate the data structure and facilitate the use of your own data.

 A general data preparation pipeline includes:

-**- Medical Images:**​ Pre-treatment multi-parametric MRI (e.g., DWI, DCE sequences).
+- **Medical Images:** Pre-treatment multi-parametric MRI (e.g., DWI, DCE sequences).
 For the first stage, longitudinal scans are needed.

-**- Radiomics Features:**​ Extracted from the Region of Interest (ROI) on pre-treatment images using tools like pyradiomics.
+- **Radiomics Features:** Extracted from the Region of Interest (ROI) on pre-treatment images using tools like pyradiomics.

-**- Clinical Data:**​ Tabular data (e.g., age, subtype, tumor grade).
+- **Clinical Data:** Tabular data (e.g., age, subtype, tumor grade).

 To reproduce the key results reported in the paper: Prepare your dataset according to the structure outlined in Data_sample/.